-Every year, American spending accounts for nearly 70% of the U.S. economy.
+American spending accounts for nearly 70% of the U.S. economy every year.
 The United States Federal Reserve categorizes our spending as non-discretionary and discretionary.
 Essentials such as food, medicine, housing, and clothing are all considered non-discretionary, while everything else we buy for leisure and entertainment falls into the other category.
-In the final quarter of 2019, consumers spent $13.4 trillion, leaving the economy vibrant and ecstatic for what 2020 could bring.
+In the final quarter of 2019, consumers spent $13.4 trillion, leaving the economy vibrant and ecstatic about what 2020 could bring.

 Then, everything changed.

-As the coronavirus swept through China and spread around the world, governments began to shut down non-essential businesses and required people to stay indoors.
-Millions of us have had to transition from working at the office to working from home and schooling our children at home, all while limiting our public exposure.
+As the coronavirus swept through China and spread worldwide, governments began to shut down non-essential businesses and required people to stay indoors.
+Millions of us have had to transition from working at the office to working from home and schooling our children at home while limiting our public exposure.
 So how has this affected our spending?
 Are we spending more now that we’re at home, or are we spending less?
 Let’s take a look.

 Being locked inside and without the normal social contact we’re used to has caused an increase in anxiety and depression for many.
 This has led to an increase in impulse online buying, a.k.a. retail therapy.
-Millions of us are feeling out of control, and shopping online gives us back some of that control.
-This is perhaps the reason for an increase in orders from Amazon, online clothing retailers, and grocery stores across the country.
+Millions of us feel out of control, and shopping online gives us back some of that control.
+This is perhaps the reason for increased orders from Amazon, online clothing retailers, and grocery stores nationwide.

-The influx of online spending has led to slower delivery times and a crisis all its own in the warehouses.
+The influx of online spending has led to slower delivery times and a warehouse crisis.
 In fact, Amazon has struggled to keep up and is looking at hiring thousands of new delivery drivers, packers, and warehouse workers to help with the increase in orders.

 Buying Material Goods

 Remember that discretionary spending we discussed previously?
 Here is where social distancing can impact our buying habits.
-According to Psychology Today, anxiety over social distancing and our mortality “promotes materialistic values and decisions.”
-This can lead to people buying up luxury goods and brands to make themselves feel better and generate a sense of wealth during a crisis.
+Psychology Today says anxiety over social distancing and our mortality “promotes materialistic values and decisions.”
+This can lead to buying luxury goods and brands to make themselves feel better and generate a sense of wealth during a crisis.